seanpanpan321/Java-Chatroom/README.md

 # Chat Application

-This is a Java-based chatroom application that supports text, image, and audio messaging, along with user accounts and interactive messaging features.
-The application utilizes sockets for network communication and `javax.sound.sampled` for audio handling, and integrates a SQLite database for managing user data.
+This is a Java-based chatroom application that allows users to login and sign up.
+Once a user logs in, they are then connected to the server.
+Other users will be able to join the same server.
+This chatroom not only supports text message but users are able to share images, and record audio messages.
+Users also have the ability to reply to each others messages and even tag a specific user in the chatroom.
+The application utilizes an Sqlite database which allows us to save user data.
+The application also utilizes sockets for network communication.

 ## Features

+- **Login and Signup** : Users are able to login and sign up
 - **Text Messaging**: Send and receive real-time text messages with multiple users.
 - **Image Messaging**: Share images within the chat.
 Supported formats include JPG.
 - **Audio Messaging**: Record and play back audio messages.
 Audio recording is performed through the system's default microphone.